softprops/fixie-grips/README.md

 [Handlebars](http://handlebarsjs.com/), like its cousin, [Mustache](http://mustache.github.io/) is a minimal templating language.
 This library adds Scala extensions to [handlebars.java](https://github.com/jknack/handlebars.java), a well maintained, tested, and _fast_ handlebars implementation of handlebars on the JVM.
 What's different about handlebars?
 It's a superset of mustache so every mustache template will also work as a handlebars templateat not extra cost.
 Handlebars has a number of language bindings so you can share your templates across many runtimes ( front and backends ).

 How does fixie-grips fit in?
-Handlebars.java is already a friendly is extendable library.
+Handlebars.java is already a friendly and extendable library.
 There's little need to wrap it with scala but there is a need to make it aware of Scala types and collections interfaces.
 This library does just that and only that.

 ## install